-Careers England has four task groups based on the Careers England business plan and to reflect national policy.
+Careers England has a number of task groups based on the Careers England business plan and to reflect national policy.
+Task groups can be activated to address changes in public policy or to respond to new developments in the education, skills and employment arena.

 The task groups are based on: